hneels/simplethread-technical/README.md

 # Simple Thread Technical Exercise

-**Note: please select the "gradle-testing" branch above to see an extension of this exercise with JUnit testing in a Gradle project.**
+**Note: the "gradle-testing" branch extends this exercise with JUnit testing.
+The "gradle-testing" branch is more recently updated with bug fixes.**

 ## Requirements
 You have a set of projects, and you need to calculate a reimbursement amount for the set.
 Each project has a start date and an end date.
 The first day of a project and the last day of a project are always "travel" days.
 Days in the middle of a project are "full" days.
 There are also two types of cities a project can be in, high cost cities and low cost cities.